ysmood/jdb/readme.md

 * insert x 7,286 ops/sec ±2.77% (77 runs sampled)
 * query x 43,240 ops/sec ±3.07% (78 runs sampled)

+Though for MongoDB and Redis, most of their CPU time is ate by their DB adapters, but I think for some small projects, such as personal blog, or a non-cluster application, the adapter issue should also be taken into consideration.

 # License

 ### BSD